-SF BUILD Scholars begin their training by participating in three, two-week core-research rotations at SF State and one four-week rotation at UCSF, experiencing first-hand the research done in the facilities listed below.
+SF BUILD Scholars begin their training by participating in summer research rotations at SF State and UCSF, where they gain research training and guidance from research professionals on the SF BUILD team.
 Following the rotations, students are accepted into labs at either SF State or UCSF to conduct independent research projects for the remainder of the two-year program.
 The Core Research Facilities at SF State are available for collaborations with researchers at SF State, UCSF and local communities.

 Lab Director: Dr. Leticia Márquez-Magaña